jas8726/flags-estore/docs/DesignDoc.md

 ## Application Domain

-The domain model starts with the user.
+The domain model starts with the user in the Account class.
 The user interacts with the server and can login as either the admin of the E-store or a customer.
 The server stores the products in the inventory of the E-store, which in our project are flags.
 The admin can edit this inventory, adding or removing products as desired.
 The customer can search through the products in the inventory.
-The customer also has a shopping cart that they can add products from inventory to or remove products from.
-They can purchase products from the shopping cart through checkout.
+The customer also has a shopping cart that they can add products to or remove products from.

 ![Domain Model](Domain_Model_6f.jpg)